 We keep a list of people who have applied for social housing in the Borough.

-We recommend you read our guide to applying for housing (pdf, 254 KB) before you apply.
+We recommend you read our guide to applying for housing (pdf, 1.75 MB) before you apply.

 If you are homeless or you are at risk of becoming homeless, you should make an appointment with us to discuss your options instead of completing this form.

 We will not accept your application if: